wjk5117/wjk5117.github.io/_pages/about.md

 Previously, I obtained a bachelor's degree in Software Engineering from [Xidian University](https://en.xidian.edu.cn/) in 2021.

 My research interests focus on Internet of Things (IoT), wireless sensing system and robotic system.
+Currently, I am focusing on magnetic sensing techniques for perception and detection tasks in complex environments.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.